-A typical data flow for loading a genome with multiple tracks of annotation that can be linked to other genomes starts with creating an Organism record.
+A typical data flow for loading a genome with multiple tracks that can be linked to other genomes starts with creating an Organism record.
 All maps should have a reference to an Organism.
-After that, a Map Set with multiple Maps is created.
-It can be based on the genomic sequences or genetic linkage groups.
-Tracks with gene annotation are usually added to the map sets first.
-Additionally, the maps can have tracks of other types, including quantitative tracks, such as RNA-seq coverage values, marker tracks, QTLs, etc.
+After adding the organism record, a Map Set with multiple Maps can be created.
+It can be based on the genomic sequences (physical maps) or genetic linkage groups (genetic maps).
+Tracks with gene annotation are usually added to the physical map sets first.
+Additionally, the maps can have tracks of other types, including quantitative tracks, such as RNA-seq data, marker tracks, QTLs, etc.

 This section provides a use case for adding Glycine max (soybean) to your Persephone database using PersephoneShell